rubenwardy/minetest_modding_book/_en/map/abms.md

 })
 ```

-This ABM runs every ten seconds.
+This ABM runs every ten seconds, and for each matching node there is
-There is a 1 in 50 chance of the ABM running on each node that has the
+a 1 in 50 chance of it running.
-correct name and the correct neighbours.
 If the ABM runs on a node, an alien grass node is placed above it.
 Please be warned, this will delete any node previously located in that position.
 To prevent this you should include a check using minetest.get_node to make sure there is space for the grass.